jmmastey/level_up_exercises/dino_catalog/README.md

 ### Technical Notes

+#### Your Application
-1. Your application will most likely run in the console.
-Ideally the application will have a simple ascii menu and prompts the user for input.
+Your application will most likely run in the console and have an interactive prompt for user input.
 For example your application might work like this:
 ```
 dev-666:~/projects/level_up_exercises/dino_catalog $ ruby ./dinodex.rb